Jihan97ux/Drug_Discovery_pIC50_Prediction/README.md

 📧 Email: jihan4han97@gmail.com

 ## Overview
-This project focuses on two key machine learning experiments:
- **pIC50 Prediction** using regression models for drug discovery.
+This project focuses on **pIC50 Prediction** using regression models for drug discovery.
 Experiments are logged and monitored using **MLflow**.

 ## Dataset Preparation